appcelerator-developer-relations/appc-sample-3dtouch/README.md

 ![preview](docs/preview.png)

 ### PreviewContext
 To add Peek & Pop to a individual view or a List/Table View, create an instance of [Ti.UI.iOS.createPreviewContext](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS-method-createPreviewContext) and set it to the view's [previewContext](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.View-property-previewContext) property.
-When used in a List/Table View you need to update the preview for the *peeked* item by listening to the [peek](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.PreviewContext-event-peek) event.
+When used in a List/Table View you need to listen to the PreviewContext's [peek](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.PreviewContext-event-peek) event and update the view set to its `preview` property.

 ### Sample
 Use the top-left icon on the *Pictures* tab to switch between thumbnails that each individually have a preview context and a ListView where all items share a preview context.

-For both views we create the previewContext in the [preview view](app/views/preview.xml).
-Awaiting [Alloy support](https://jira.appcelerator.org/browse/ALOY-1325) we manually set the actual view for the *peek* as well as the actions in the [preview controller](app/controllers/preview.js#L14).
+For both views we create the previewContext in [preview.xml](app/views/preview.xml).
+Awaiting [Alloy support](https://jira.appcelerator.org/browse/ALOY-1325) I create the PreviewContext in [preview.xml](app/views/preview.xml) using the `ns` attribute.
+Without it, `<PreviewContext>` would compile to `Ti.UI.createPreviewContext()` instead of `Ti.UI.iOS.createPreviewContext()`.
+In [preview.js](app/controllers/preview.js#L14) I manually set the `preview` view as well as the actions for the *peek*.
+In classic this would look like:

+	$.previewContext = Ti.UI.createPreviewContext({
+		contentHeight: 400,
+		preview: $.preview,
+		actions: createActions
+	});
+	$.previewContext.addEventListener('peek', onPeek);
+	$.previewContext.addEventListener('pop', onPop);

 * The preview showed during Peek is simply a Titanium View you assign to the [preview](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.PreviewContext-property-preview) property.
 Use the previewContext's [contentHeight](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.PreviewContext-property-contentHeight) property to enable rounded corners and not have the view take up all available height.